Kevrei Tzadikim in Israel (Graves of Pious Jews)

 Hillel Ha’Zaken – Meron

-Visiting the grave of this ancient tsadik who lived from 110BC to 10AD, 120 years, is thought to aid longevity and good health.
+Visiting the grave of this ancient tzadik who lived from 110BC to 10AD, 120 years, is thought to aid longevity and good health.
 He founded the House of Hillel and the school of Tannaim, the Sages of the Mishnah.
 He lived during the reign of Herod and is remembered for several poignant and wise phrases such as “If I am not for myself who will be for me?”

 Tomb of the Patriarchs (Ma’arat HaMachpelah) – Hebron

-Cave of the Patriarchs in Hebron is where you’ll find the graves of Abraham, Isaac, Jacob and their wives Sarah, Rebecca and Leah.
+Cave of the Patriarchs in Hebron is where you’ll find the graves of Abraham, Isaac, Jacob, and their wives Sarah, Rebecca, and Leah.
 These biblical figures are the primary patriarchs of Judaism together with Rachel who is buried near Bethlehem.
 The site is surrounded by walls dating back to King Herod and the site is sacred to both Jews and Muslims.

 Praying at this great scholar’s grave is supposed to bring a blessing on your income.
 There is an olive tree next to the grave and it is traditional to take a leaf from the tree and place it in your pocket.
 Rabbi Yehuda bar Eliyahu was one of Rabbi Akiva’s last five students.
 Today a Kollel (house of Torah study) stands over his tomb and his father’s tomb.

 Rabbi Akiva – Tiberias